kosmonautdnb/lucyte_cv/README.md

 A novel feature/point tracking approach that uses the descriptors to locate the features in an image.
 Ensuring luminance invariance.

-Actually this repository should just hint at this basic algorithm, that can be found in refinement.cpp.
+Actually, this repository was just intended to provide a hint of this basic algorithm, which can be found in refinement.cpp.

 ## Demo videos